Insulators – Mesothelioma Lawsuit Claims

 We connect you with experienced South Carolina Mesothelioma Law Firms that serve all 50 states.

 Residents and workers exposed to toxic asbestos dust and fibers have the highest exposure between, 1930-1980.

 Asbestos exposure in communities and residential homes is found in asbestos-containing products including; adhesives, caulking, cement, drywall, flooring, glues, insulation, plasters, tiles, roofing tiles, plumbing, shingles, and heating products.
 Almost 80 percent of houses built in the U. S. before 1980 contained asbestos products.
 Residents and workers received exposure to toxic asbestos fibers during renovations of old homes, schools, hospital, and county buildings.

 |City Buildings||Jails||Shopping Centers|

 |Fire Stations||Park Buildings||Towers|

 Asbestos Exposure in U. S. Schools

 Older school buildings were built with hundreds of asbestos-containing products and materials pre-1980.
-Students, teachers, administrators and school employees were exposed to asbestos on a daily basis during remodeling and construction of public schools.
+Students, teachers, administrators, and school employees were exposed to asbestos daily during the remodeling and construction of public schools.